Decarbonizing Die Casting: The Path to Net-Zero with Closed-Loop Systems

 Q1: How much water can a closed-loop system actually save?

-Q2: Does “Green” technology always mean a slower production rate?
+Q2: Does “Green” technology always mean slower production?

 Q3: Can AquaControl be used with non-Raga jet cooling machines?